 The Caribbean Performing Arts: Programmes and Ephemera, holds items collected over the years about theatre productions.
 The items were part of the Vertical File collection at The University of the West Indies, St. Augustine campus.
 The collection is primarily arranged in alphabetical order according to the title of production.
 There are several series which highlight the work of production companies.

 Caribbean Voices Correspondence

 Photocopies of correspondence, covering the period 1945 to 1953, between West Indian authors and Henry Swanzy, editor of the Caribbean Voices programme that was broadcast on the BBC World Service.
 This programme offered stories, poetry, plays and literary criticism and launched the careers of many Caribbean writers.

-Original correspondence is held at Birmingham University.
+The original correspondence collection is held at Birmingham University.
 Photocopies were acquired through the assistance of Professor Ken Ramchand, former lecturer in Literatures in English at The University of the West Indies, St. Augustine.